by Lady H

 “I, ah... um....”
-I glance at my dad, but he won't meet my eye.
+I glance at Dad, but he won't meet my eye.
 He thinks I've done something terrible.
 But I haven't, have I?
 Yes, I've snuck out of my house without telling him, but that's not illegal, is it?

 “Take your time.”
-Officer Forster smiles kindly.
+DS Forster smiles kindly.
 His colleague nods alongside his words.

 “I was, ah, at a club.
 Castle.”
 I finally reply.
-I hear my dad gasp, and think he's going to say something, but he's silenced at a look from Officer Forster.
+I hear my dad gasp, and think he's going to say something, but he's silenced at a look from DS Forster.

 “I don't know.”
 I reply honestly.

 “What time did you leave the complex?”
 DS Forster begins his grilling in earnest.
 I wonder if they’re going to do the good cop bad cop routine, or if that’s just for the movies.
 His colleague hasn’t uttered a single word yet.

 “I don't know that either, I lost my phone.”
 As soon as I say it, I wish I hadn't.
 Dad really is going to kill me, but I feel like I need to offer some explanation for my lack of knowledge.

 “Erm,” I start, clearing my sandpaper throat again.
 I think I need some more paracetamol.
 “I'd say I left Castle at about three o'clock, and the complex ten minutes after?”
 I don’t have much experience with the police, but I know enough to know you’re not supposed to answer questions posed with further questions.